Xplod883/ZM-BO2-T6-Bots/README.md

 # ZM-BO2-T6-Bots
-An functional system for implement bots for BO2/T6.
+An functional system of friendly bots for BO2/T6.

 Installation: Open Windows+R, write appdata, and follow this next direction: AppData/Local/Plutonium/storage/t6/mods (if you don't have a mods folder, create one with minus in all words) get into the folder and paste the zm_bots folder to it, now in the game, under all options is the Mods, select it and upload the mod.